How to Plan and Launch a Black Friday Campaign: Tips for Brands and Businesses

 2. Determine Your Target Audience

-Understanding your audience is key to delivering a message that resonates.
-Start by segmenting your audience based on factors like purchase history, browsing behavior, and demographics.
-This will help you create personalized campaigns for different groups.
+Understanding your audience is how to create a campaign that resonates with them.
+Start by segmenting your audience based on things like purchase history, browsing behavior, and demographics.

 Create tailored messages for different groups, such as loyal customers vs. new shoppers.